This Article On Mortgage After Short Sale Guidelines For Home Purchase

 - This because it saves time and money of taking the homeowner through the foreclosure process

-- Plus with short sale homes, lenders will get much more money from the sale of their asset than it would for paying for the expenses of the foreclosure process
+Plus with short sale homes, lenders will get much more money from the sale of their assets than it would for paying for the expenses of the foreclosure process.

-- The real estate collapse of 2008 have left millions of homeowners with underwater mortgages where
+The real estate collapse of 2008 has left millions of homeowners with underwater mortgages where:

 - Many homeowners were stuck in homes are worth significantly less than the balance of their home loan